-The safety of Cetrimonium Chloride, Cetrimonium Bromide and Steartrimonium Chloride has been assessed by the Cosmetic Ingredient Review (CIR) Expert Panel.
-The CIR Expert Panel evaluated the scientific data and concluded that all three ingredients were safe for use in rinse-off products and were safe for use at concentrations of up to 0.25% in leave-on products.
+The safety of cetrimonium chloride, cetrimonium bromide and steartrimonium chloride has been assessed by the Expert Panel for Cosmetic Ingredient Safety.
+The Expert Panel evaluated the scientific data and concluded that all three ingredients were safe for use in rinse-off products and were safe for use at concentrations of up to 0.25% in leave-on products.

-CIR Safety Review: The CIR Expert Panel reviewed data that indicated that Cetrimonium Bromide given orally is poorly absorbed from the intestine.
-Cetrimonium Bromide applied dermally was absorbed into the skin, but not rapidly.
+The Expert Panel reviewed data that indicated that cetrimonium bromide given orally is poorly absorbed from the intestine.
+Cetrimonium bromide applied dermally was absorbed into the skin, but not rapidly.
 Dermal irritation and sensitization and ocular irritation were seen with these quaternary ammonium salts.